Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

-The most common causes of meningitis are viral infections that usually get better without treatment.
-However, bacterial meningitis infections are extremely serious, and may result in death or brain damage, even if treated.
+The most common causes of meningitis are viral infections.
+These infections usually get better without treatment.
+But, bacterial meningitis infections are very serious.
+They may result in death or brain damage, even if treated.

 Meningitis may also be caused by: